 How Did Right Size Smoothies Start?

 “Hectic lifestyles tend to make healthy choices wait.
 Right Size Weight Loss Smoothies fixes this problem.
 Even if you have only a few minutes to eat, you’ll have enough time to shake up one of our smoothies.
-Simply replace your current breakfast and lunch with our easy-to-make smoothies, and you can expect to lose up to 18 lbs. in 12 weeks.”
+Replace your current breakfast and lunch with our easy-to-make smoothies, and you can expect to lose up to 18 lbs. in 12 weeks.”

 Right Size Smoothies Claims